linasburneika/apim-docs/api/transformations/v1/operations/filterbyviewdefinition/description.md

-hiddenCategories - ids of disabled/hidden categories contained within a view definition. neverDrawn - element ids which should be left out of the target iModel. alwaysDrawn - element ids which should be included in to the target iModel. subCategoryOvr
+hiddenCategories - ids of disabled/hidden categories contained within a view definition. neverDrawn - element ids which should be left out of the target iModel. alwaysDrawn - element ids which should be included in to the target iModel. isAlwaysDrawnExclusive - boolean flag that determines whether all elements, except those defined in "alwaysDrawn", should be filtered out.
+The default value is false if not specified. subCategoryOvr
     - subCategory - id of sub category
     - invisible - geometry belonging to an invisible subCategory will be left out of target iModel